Tencent, Alibaba lead China's top brands as tech dominates

 The annual rankings, based on analysis of a brand's revenue and consumer responses to it, only cover the country's publicly-traded companies.

-Top brand Tencent is valued at $66 billion (43.78 billion pounds), up 95 percent from last year, according to the report.
+Top brand Tencent is valued at $66 billion, up 95 percent from last year, according to the report.

-The Chinese social media giant's brand value has surpassed Facebook Inc and it is now the world's fifth most valuable tech brand, following Apple Inc, Google Inc, International Business Machines Corp and Microsoft Corp, according to Wang.
+The Chinese social media giant's brand value has surpassed Facebook Inc (FB.O) and it is now the world's fifth most valuable tech brand, following Apple Inc (AAPL.O), Google Inc (GOOGL.O), International Business Machines Corp (IBM) and Microsoft Corp (MSFT.O), according to Wang.

 Alibaba, the e-commerce powerhouse that raised $25 billion in the world's biggest initial public offering last September, has a brand value of nearly $60 billion and ranked No. 2 in China, the report said.